Return to the BUILD

 Cover this ‘tube base’ with Time Circuit Component 134H (mesh) as shown, and secure down with two (2) QP screws:

 The more parts we add to this ‘Big Chip’, the more interesting it becomes!
-The grille (134A), spring (134F) and mesh (134H) are all metal, but the rest of these parts are all plastic.
-Keep this assembly safe as we will return to it in a few issues from now.
+Keep this assembly safe as we will return to it in a few issues.

 Issue 135 – Display: Railroad Tie/Ends, Connectors